fengyukongzhou/ChapterAI/README_EN.md

 ## Project Credits

-The frontend interface of this project is based on the [ePubViewer](https://github.com/pgaskin/ePubViewer) project with modifications and adaptations.
-Thanks to the original author for their open-source contribution.
+Special thanks to the following open-source projects:
+- [ePubViewer](https://github.com/pgaskin/ePubViewer) - Provided an excellent frontend interface foundation
+- [3mintop](https://3min.top/) - Inspired the page layout
+- [hikari0511/chapterAI](https://github.com/hikari0511/chapterAI) - This project is based on improvements and refactoring of this project

 ## Features